I had an abnormal pap smear—what does it mean and what happens next?

 - Your doctor may recommend a colposcopy, a procedure done to get a closer look at your cervix

-It can be scary to find out you have an abnormal Pap smear.
+It can be scary to find out you have an abnormal Pap smear or co-test.
 First of all, take a deep breath.
-There are many reasons for an abnormal Pap smear (also called a Pap test); and arming yourself with trusted information and resources to help determine your next steps is your best course of action.
+There are many reasons for an abnormal co-test or Pap smear (also called a Pap test); and arming yourself with trusted information and resources to help determine your next steps is your best course of action.

-In this article, we’ll discuss different Pap smear results, what they mean, and what to expect as you navigate next steps with your doctor’s guidance.
+The Pap is a cervical ‘cytology’ screening, which means that it studies your cells.
+In this article, we’ll discuss different Pap smear (or cytology) results, what they mean, and what to expect as you navigate next steps with your doctor’s guidance.

 What is an abnormal Pap smear?

-A Pap smear is used to detect changes in the cervix before cancer develops—and can even detect cervical cancer early.
+A Pap smear is used to detect cell changes in the cervix.
 It involves collecting cells from the cervix using a smallbrush.
 (If you’re cringing, we hear you.
 That’s why we’re working on an improved, at-home experience!)

-Here are some of the abnormal Pap smear results that can be found:
+Here are some of the abnormal cytology results that can be found:

-Depending on the abnormal pap smear result, your doctor may recommend a colposcopy.
-This procedure may look and feel similar to a Pap smear, although this time, your doctor will use a magnifying device (colposcope) to look at abnormal cells within your cervix.
+Depending on the abnormal cytology result, your doctor may recommend a colposcopy.
+This procedure may look and feel similar to a Pap smear or co-test, although this time, your doctor will use a magnifying device (colposcope) to look at abnormal cells within your cervix.
 Your doctor may apply a solution to the area of concern, which turns abnormal areas white.
 Once your doctor identifies the abnormal cells, they may take a small amount of tissue (a biopsy) for testing.
 These cells will then be sent to a lab for analysis.

 This is an out-patient procedure.
 You may, however, experience some mild discomfort after the procedure, mild spotting/bleeding or discharge.
 These symptoms usually resolve within a few days.